radixdlt/babylon-node/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to RadixDLT node!
+Thank you for your interest in contributing to the Radix node!

 ## Clarification on GitHub Issue Usage and Feature Requests